 Brand duets can also be more elaborate in nature, as was the case when Decca Records wanted to promote AURORA’s new single ‘The River’.
 Boosting the campaign with paid influencers, Decca kicked off the #YouCanCryChallenge where TikTok users were asked to show their raw emotions by creating a chain of duets where it looked like everyone was holding hands out of frame.
 Ultimately, over 3,000 fans uploaded their own videos, massively increasing audience exposure to AURORA’s song.

-TikTok Analytics Insight #7: Use TikTok To Sell Products Within The App
+TikTok Analytics #7: Use TikTok To Sell Products Within The App

 While it’s a relatively new development, TikTok recently launched Hashtag Challenge Plus, a feature which allows companies on TikTok running paid influencer campaigns to sell products directly from the TikTok app.